ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project/README.md

 - To provide multi language support. -> [Linguify](https://github.com/typst-community/linguify): <@jomaway>, <@SillyFreak> and contributors. ([Typst Universe Link](https://typst.app/universe/package/linguify/))

 I sincerely thank everyone who contributed to these projects.

+### Features
+- [x] It can be written thesis, thesis proposal and term project in a single template.
+For example, after completing your thesis proposal, you can comment out the template settings section in the code (`#show: template-configurations.with(...)`) and create a new template setting for the thesis and continue writing your thesis.
+Thus, you can write both your thesis proposal and your thesis in a single project and get the output you want at any time.
+- [x] It automatically arranges the content in accordance with the template rules at a rate of ~%98.
+Some situations that cannot be done automatically yet are as follows:
+  - [ ] Placing sub-shapes inside shapes.
+The necessary infrastructure is expected to be provided for this feature.
+For now, the [subpar](https://typst.app/universe/package/subpar) Typst Universe package can be used to do this.
+  - [ ] Writing the header lines of tables in bold is only done automatically for the first line of the table.
+If the header part of the table consists of two or more lines, the content of these lines must be written in bold manually.
+The necessary infrastructure is expected to be provided in future versions of Typst to do this automatically.
+  - [ ] The borders above and below the header part of the tables are automatically put in bold.
+If the header part of the table consists of two or more lines, the borders between these lines must be put in bold manually.
+The necessary infrastructure is expected to be provided in future versions of Typst to do this automatically.
+  - [ ] It is necessary to manually specify the width of the last line containing the description of the table, that is, how many columns will be combined.
+The necessary infrastructure is expected to be provided in future versions of Typst to do this automatically.
+  - [ ] The bottom border of the last line containing the description of the table must be removed manually.
+The necessary infrastructure is expected to be provided in future versions of Typst to do this automatically.
+  - [ ] It is necessary to manually specify that the content of the last line containing the description of the table is left-aligned.
+The necessary infrastructure is expected to be provided in future versions of Typst to do this automatically.
+- [x] Multi-language support (Turkish and English) is available.
+- [x] Reducing the possibility of making mistakes by providing the ability to choose from the information defined in the logic of the drop-down list.

 ### Usage
 First, import the template for your project.
 Then, enter the template configurations.